“If you promised them you'd be there, you'd really better follow through.”

 I'll be there.

-This is the most natural way to say that you're going to come to an event, meeting, or party.
-This is a casual way of saying it.
+This is a very natural and casual way to say that you're going to come to an event, meeting, or party.
 You wouldn't use this in writing, but it's common in business communication.